Storms and High Winds

 - In the event of high winds, stay indoors as much as possible

 - If you have to go outside, ensure you avoid sheltering by buildings and under trees

 - Do not go outside to attempt to repair/retrieve damaged items during the storm

 - After the storm try to avoid walking near walls and trees which may have been weakened by the high winds

 - Do not touch any cables which may have fallen during the event

 - Check on vulnerable neighbours to see if they require any assistance

 This section provides external links for further advice from our partner agencies on how to prepare for storms and high winds.

-- See the Met Office: Severe Gales page (external link) for advice on how to stay safe and protect your property
+- See the Met Office: Stay safe in a storm (external link) for advice on how to stay safe and protect your property

 Page Last Updated: